Considering contraceptive surgery? Learn how health insurance covers hysterectomy, vasectomy, tubal ligation and other related treatments.

 You must pay the total flat sum of all applicable excesses when making a claim.
 Typically there will be more than one:

-- A standard excess that applies to all claims made by any customers of that insurer
+- A standard excess that applies to all claims made by any customers of that fund

 - An extras excess for claiming ancillary cover features

-- Hospital excess to cover the insurer’s additional expenses associated with your hospital visit
+- Hospital excess to cover the fund’s additional expenses associated with your hospital visit

 - A special excess which applies depending on special circumstances, pre-existing conditions etc.